Reading A-Z resources organized into weekly content-based units and differentiated instruction options.

 The self-correction rate is expressed as 1:4.
 This means that the student corrects approximately 1 out of every 4 errors.

-If a student is self-correcting at a rate of 1:4 or less, this indicates that she/he is self-monitoring her/his reading.
+If a student is self-correcting at a rate of 1:4 or less, this indicates that he or she is self-monitoring his or her reading.

 You may unsubscribe at any time.